LohanMarano/angular_NotesApp/README.md

 <img src="app_cover.png" alt="App cover"/>

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9, NodeJs and Bulma.
+In order to apply CRUD and study Angular routes and other features.

 ## Development server